AIM-Harvard/pyradiomics/docs/usage.rst

      for (key,val) in six.iteritems(firstOrderFeatures.featureValues):
        print("\t%s: %s" % (key, val))

-* See the :ref:`radomics package<radiomics-firstorder-label>` for more features that you can calculate.
+* See the :ref:`radiomics-features-label` section for more features that you can calculate.